prayasg/prayasg.github.io/thoughts/minds.md

 The developed mind will cultivate the following:
 - the ability to understand each of the minds, and their propoals in response to a stimuli
 - the mindfulness and strength to deliberately choose and act upon the response from the appropriate mind
-- the foresight to actively train the minds such that they are under control
+- the foresight to actively train the animal and rational minds